13 Mood-Boosting Snacks to Make Your Day Better

 "Fresh coconut or coconut chips are a great source of medium-chain triglycerides, which are used by your brain instantly," says Alpert.
 "This healthy fuel for your brain prevents any sugar drops and therefore any mood drops."
 She recommends Dang's chips, which are filler-free and portable.
 Want to give your brain a boost in other ways?
 (Yes!)
-Then discover these 15 Ways to Train Your Brain.
+Then discover these ways to train your brain.

 Folate is a B vitamin that Alpert says has a positive effect on the neurotransmitters that affect your mood.
 "I often recommend edamame to my clients; they're snack-able and have a nice amount of folate in them."
 If you're on-the-go and don't want the "mess" of edamame, check out Brami Beans, which are the so-called "Mediterranean answer to edamame."

 "The healthy fats in salmon—specifically DHA—have been linked to a lower level of depression in numerous studies," says Alpert.
 Try some sliced smoked salmon with cucumbers as a snack, or opt for some salmon jerky!
-Just always make sure your salmon is wild; farmed salmon is a Not That! food.
+Just always make sure your salmon is wild-caught.

 Avocados contain healthy fats that are known for raising the levels of dopamine and increasing endorphins, both of which put you in a good mood.
 De Fazio recommends opting for avocado toast (on whole grain braid, of course!) or guacamole and baked corn chips.

 Loaded with antioxidants for brain health, berries are particularly fantastic because they'll assuage sweet craving without spiking your blood sugar.
-"Berries are high in water and fiber to keep your digestive system regular, which will also improve your mood and sense of well-being," explains De Fazio.
+"Berries are high in water and fiber to keep your digestive system regular, which will also improve your mood and sense of well-being," says De Fazio.
 Eat them on their own or mix them into some unsweetened Greek yogurt.
 Blending frozen berries with water or unsweetened almond milk is another great option, particularly in the warmer weather months.
-P.S. – Did you know that berries are all over our 15 Most Antioxidant-Packed Fruits & Veggies—Ranked list?

 Not only do they smell refreshing but the high levels of vitamin C help regulate stress hormones and lower blood pressure.
 "Oranges are a great snack to bring to work when you know it's going to be a stressful day," says Alpert.